green-coding-solutions/documentation/content/en/docs/measuring/debugging.md

 flag of the `runner.py` on.

-When you call the `runner.py` locally it will turn into a steppable mode where you contine to the next step by pressing enter.
+When you call the `runner.py` locally it will turn into a steppable mode where you continue to the next step by pressing enter.

 You can then enter one of the containers to see if the required services are running correctly.